-As of March 31, 2020, we had \$5.50 billion of floating rate debt outstanding.
-A hypothetical change of 100 basis points would result in a maximum potential change to interest expense of \$55 million annually; however, our actual change in interest expense may be less in a given period due to interest rate floors included in our variable rate debt instruments.
+As of March 31, 2020, we and our subsidiaries had \$5.84 billion of floating rate debt outstanding.
+A hypothetical change of 100 basis points would result in a maximum potential change to interest expense of \$58 million annually; however, our actual change in interest expense may be less in a given period due to interest rate floors included in our variable rate debt instruments.
 We manage a portion of our interest rate exposure by utilizing interest rate swaps, including forward-starting interest rate swaps to lock-in the rate on a portion of anticipated debt issuances.